Liow Tiong Lai: MCA presidency

 In the 2013 general election, MCA suffered its worst electoral result in its history.
 Liow himself barely survived in his own parliamentary seat, winning by a majority of only 379 votes.
 MCA had previously passed a resolution not to take up cabinet posts in the government if it failed in the 13th general election.
 As a result of its poor performance, Chua announced that MCA would not take up its allotted cabinet posts, and Liow therefore was not appointed to a cabinet position.

 In the following party poll for the presidency, Chua did not enter the contest, and Liow defeated Ong Tee Keat and Gan Ping Sieu, and was thus elected President of MCA on 21 December 2013.
 Shortly after Liow was elected, the MCA convened an extraordinary meeting to reverse several resolutions, including the resolution that stipulated that MCA members should not serve in federal and state governments.

-The cabinet was reshuffled on 25 June 2014, and Liow was appointed as minister of transport in the aftermath of the MH370 incident.
+The cabinet was reshuffled on 25 June 2014, and Liow was appointed minister of transport in the aftermath of the MH370 incident.
 He was sworn in as minister of transport by Yang Di-Pertuan Agong on 27 June 2014.

 In the aftermath of MCA's poor showing and Barisan Nasional's defeat in the 2018 general election, Liow announced that he will not stand for re-election in the next party elections.
 He is eventually succeeded by Wee Ka Siong.